 In this fast-paced, social-media-filled world, it can be easy for moms, myself included, to feel like there is a certain level or expectation of motherhood perfection they need to achieve.
 This lie not only hurts us and our families, but as Moralis says, it limits our abilities to reach out and help those around us.

 Being in control of life one hundred percent of the time simply is not possible, no matter how hard we try.
 Kids get sick, plans get cancelled, job layoffs happen, etc. While the unknown can be a scary place, being mindful and present allows a person to achieve a sense of calm in the storm.

 Towards the end of the book, the author shares a story of when she was pregnant and had a series of complications that landed her in the hospital for surgery.
 She relates, “The ability to calm myself with my breath and notice when the what-ifs were taking up residence in my mind helped to ease the discomfort.
 It did not eliminate the trials I faced, but offered me a place to rest my attention for a short while” (p.
 143).

-I recently put this mindfulness break into practice during a dentist visit and found that it really does work.
+I recently put this mindfulness break into practice during my Milton Dentist visit and found that it really does work.
 I wasn’t happy to be there by any means, but I was able to relax and ease my discomfort considerably.

 How This Book Made an Impact in My Life:

 This book has taught me that mindfulness is not just something we practice once a day and then move on.
 It is a practice we can use at any time and in any place to reset our thoughts, calm our mind, and bring ourselves back to the present.
 Not only has this practice helped me as a mother, but I have begun teaching it to my children.
 There are examples throughout the book that include family participation, such as the “Three-Breath Hug,” but many of the mindfulness breaks can be adapted in some way for younger children.